 Spotters are tolerated at 09 end but at 27 end you risk being ushered off.
 Be smart!

-Written by Bengt Bergholm, Clive Grent (last update Feb 2017)
+Written by Bengt Bergholm, Clive Grent (all spots checked January 2018)

 How was your spotting trip?